 %ABSVAL accepts a numeric argument and returns the absolute value of the argument.
-The returned value has the same attributes as the argument, unless the argument is a BIN2, in which case the returned value is a BIN4.
+The returned value has the same attributes as the argument, unless the argument is a \BIN2, in which case the returned value is a \BIN4.

 The following argument types are treated as numeric values: date duration, time duration, and timestamp duration.
 Arguments of these types can be specified either as fields or literal values.
-The returned value is a packed decimal number (DEC) with 8 digits and 0 precision (date duration), 6 digits and 0 precision (time duration), or 20 digits and 6 precision (timestamp duration).
+The returned value is a packed decimal number (\DEC) with 8 digits and 0 precision (date duration), 6 digits and 0 precision (time duration), or (14+n) digits and n precision where n is the maximum precision of the timestamp arguments (timestamp duration).